Newborn Screening: Baby’s First Test

 Whether your baby’s results were in-range or out-of-range your baby’s healthcare provider should tell you the results by your 2-week or 1-month well-baby visit.
 Even if your baby’s newborn screening results are normal if you have any concerns about your child’s health please tell your care provider.

-For more information on what conditions states screen for and questions to ask your healthcare provider go to www.babysfirsttest.org.
+For more information on what conditions states screen for in baby’s first test and questions to ask your healthcare provider go to www.babysfirsttest.org.